Skip to main content

 • Monitor social media mentions and respond to attendee questions in real time

-• Take photos throughout — you'll need them for the post-event report and future marketing
+• Take photos throughout -- you will need them for the post-event report and future marketing

 Step 9: Post-Event Follow-Up

-The event isn't over when guests leave.
+The event is not over when guests leave.
 What you do in the 48 hours after determines whether the impact lasts.

 Within 24 Hours